ProKarma-Inc/TAP-readmissions-reduction/data-science-on-TAP.md

 """
 ```

-Now we have to build an RDD of LabeledPoints for inut into the `RandomForest`.
+Now we have to build an RDD of LabeledPoints for input into the `RandomForest`.

 ```python
 from pyspark.mllib.regression import LabeledPoint